apalade/maptimed/README.md

 # maptimed
-Map implementation that supports timeout values after a certain amount of time
+A synced map implementation that supports timeout values after a certain amount of time.

-examples in the maptimed_test.go file
+For examples see maptimed_test.go file